dxps/asyncapi_playground/streetlights_go/readme.md

 - [AsyncAPI Generator](https://github.com/asyncapi/generator/) (`ag`)
   - Used `pnpm install -g @asyncapi/generator` that installed ver.
 1.9.0 (available at the time of this writing).
+- A local instance of RabbitMQ with.
+  - To quickly start it, use `docker run -d -p 15672:15672 -p 5672:5672 rabbitmq:3-management`

 <br/>